 Working with Viewport

-Since v1.3, ct.js has a Camera object that manipulates the viewport.
+Ct.js has a Camera object (camera in code and console) that manipulates the viewport.
 It supports scaling and rotation, and can also follow a copy and create screen shake effects.

 Moving the camera around